A beautifully presented, second floor apartment nestled in a quiet back street, in the centre of the Roman city of Chester.

 This delightful apartment offers guests the chance to explore one of England's most historic and iconic cities, whilst still retaining the privacy and solitude that makes for an enjoyable and relaxing break.

-Featuring one cosy double bedroom, a homely sitting room complete with a double sofa bed, plus a modern kitchen, the apartment has all the amenities required for a couple looking for a romantic break, or even a small family or group of friends.
+Featuring one cosy double bedroom, a homely sitting room complete with a double sofa bed, plus a modern kitchen, the apartment has all the amenities required for a couple looking for a romantic break.

 The central location of the apartment is truly enviable, with the famous Roman walls just yards away allowing guests the chance to take in all the sights of the city, including the Eastgate Clock and the Racecourse, said to be Britain's oldest with racing first showcased here in 1539.